 Cartilage is the slippery tissue that covers the ends of bones in a joint, allowing the bones to glide over one another.
 It also absorbs energy from the shock of physical movement.
 When cartilage in a joint deteriorates, Osteoarthritis occurs.

-There are two categories of OA, primary and secondary.
+There are two types of Osteoarthritis: primary and secondary.
 Primary OA appears without any apparent cause, usually as a result of aging.
 Secondary OA occurs in joints that have sustained injuries, or experienced infections or fractures.
-The pain of OA is often caused by ligament relaxation around the joint.
-Obesity can also cause secondary OA due to the added pressure on weight-bearing joints.
-Secondary OA can also occur as the result of another type of arthritis, such as rheumatoid.

 As the cartilage in a joint deteriorates, the bones begin to rub together, causing pain, swelling, and loss of motion of the joint.
 The joint may begin to lose shape.
 Small bone spurs called osteophytes may grow on the edges of the joint.
 Inflammation may or may not be present.
 The pain may come and go.
 These symptoms almost always begin gradually, taking years until the pain is severe enough to be reported to a doctor.
 OA is commonly found in the joints of the fingers, feet, knees, hips and spine, and is rarely found in joints of the wrist, elbows, shoulders or jaw.